BayAreaMetro/Spatial-Analysis-Mapping-Projects/Project-Documentation/Express-Lanes/README.md

 # Documentation

-Updating the previous [prior BAIFA Bay Area Express Lanes Online Map](http://bael.mtcanalytics.org/map/) [latest BAIFA Bay Area Express Lanes Online Map](http://bael-dev-bucket.s3-website-us-west-2.amazonaws.com/) as new lanes come to fruition is exciting!
+Updating the previous [BAIFA Bay Area Express Lanes Online Map](http://bael.mtcanalytics.org/map/) to the latest [BAIFA Bay Area Express Lanes Online Map](http://bael-dev-bucket.s3-website-us-west-2.amazonaws.com/).
+New express lanes come online, new lanes are being planned, and some lanes being designed and/or constructed.

+add prior dataset table:

+add updated dataset table:

 ### Define the Problem Statement

-How do we inform the public of the Bay Area HOV/Carpool/Express Lanes?
+How do we inform the public planning process of the Bay Area HOV/Carpool/Express Lanes?
 An online map!
+With data tables, charts and methods documented on github.

 ### Project Management